 A budget revision is necessary if any cost to a given category increases or decreases by 10 percent or more after the budget has been approved.
-Revisions must be electronically submitted through the CCIP and can be submitted at any time throughout the year.
+Submit revisions electronically through the CCIP at any time throughout the year.
 The budget revision must include a narrative description in the history log of the CCIP justifying the change.
-Budget revisions must be completed when the activity is contemplated - prior to obligating funds.
+Complete budget revisions when the activity is contemplated - prior to obligating funds.
 A new substantially approved date is established for the newly budgeted categories.
 The amendment is effective on the day it is received by ODE in substantially approvable form.
 All amendments are subject to negotiation and approval by ODE.
-ODE does not guarantee that the requested revisions will be approved.
-Expenses incurred prior to the budget revision are not reimbursable.
+ODE does not guarantee approval of requested revisions.
+Expenses incurred prior to the budget revision are not reimbursable, so it is very important to budget correctly prior to incurring expenses.